 The Owner, Developer and Manager.
 Seashore Point – Deaconess, Inc., d/b/a Seashore Point in Provincetown, is affiliated with Deaconess Abundant Life Communities in Massachusetts (“Deaconess”).
-In 2004, the Board of Directors approved the development of a two and one-half acre parcel of land in Provincetown, Massachusetts for a new Continuing Care Community which would meet the needs and desires of persons over the age of 55 well into the new millennium.
+In 2004, the Board of Directors approved the development of a two and one-half acre parcel of land in Provincetown, Massachusetts for a new Continuing Care Community which would meet the needs and desires of persons aged 55 and over well into the new millennium.
 To accommodate this growth, a new organization, Seashore Point – Deaconess, Inc. was created.

 Deaconess Abundant Life Communities owns and operates several full-service residential communities throughout New England.
 In 2005, after a RFP was answered by the Deaconess, the Town of Provincetown voted at Town Meeting to turn over the operation of Cape End Manor, a town-owned nursing home to Deaconess.
 The first phase of the project opened in Spring of 2008 and encompasses 41 nursing beds, 43 residential apartments and an outpatient rehabilitation center.
 The nursing home runs at 95% capacity, the outpatient rehabilitation runs at full capacity.
 In 2012, the organization changed the operation of Seashore Point to a condominium ownership model.
 Plans were implemented to begin marketing phase two of the project as privately owned condominiums with the ability to receive concierge services.
 Discussions ensued with financial institutions in order to obtain financing to build out the fully designed building.
 Construction was completed in March of 2014 and the doors opened to new homeowners April 1.